holochain/docs-pages/src/pages/concepts/7_validation.md

 * **All chain records of the same type** up to the record,
 * A **custom package** generated by a special function of your own creation.

 Data can also be retrieved from the DHT to support validation.
-Once it’s done its work, the validation function can return one of three values:
+Once it's done its work, the validation function can return one of three values:

 * **Valid**,
 * **Invalid**, with a description of what was invalid,
-* **Unresolved dependencies**, with a list of the addresses of data it couldn’t retrieve from the DHT.
+* **Unresolved dependencies**, with a list of the addresses of data it couldn't retrieve from the DHT.

-All actions (create, update, delete) on all entry types (app entries, agent ID entries, and capability grants/claims) can have different validation functions, which follow a ‘cascade’ of specificity.
+All actions (create, update, delete) on all entry types (app entries, agent ID entries, and capability grants/claims) can have different validation functions, which follow a 'cascade' of specificity.
 Holochain calls all the matching validation functions it can find for an entry type, starting with the most specific, until one of them returns an error.
 The cascade for entries looks like this:

 1. `validate_<action>_entry_<entry_type>` for specific actions on specific app entry types (e.g., `validate_update_entry_word` will be called for all update actions for entries of type `word`)
 2. `validate_<action>_entry` for specific actions on all app entry types produced by the current zome
 3. `validate_<action>` for specific actions on all app entry types produced by the current zome, as well as any system entry type produced by any zome in the DNA
 4. `validate` for all actions on all app entry types produced by the current zome, as well as any system entry type produced by any zome in the DNA

-For instance, you could have two validation functions for the “word” entry type:
+For instance, you could have two validation functions for the "word" entry type:

 1. `validate_create_entry_word` checks that the entry only contains one word.
-2. `validate_create_entry` checks general write permissions for all app entry types, including the “word” type.
+2. `validate_create_entry` checks general write permissions for all app entry types, including the "word" type.

 Links also have their own validation functions, `validate_create_link` and `validate_delete_link`, which are called for any links produced by the current zome.
-Because links don’t have a type, if you want to apply different validation rules to different types of link, your function will have to switch on different kinds of link based on the base, target, and tag.
+Because links don't have a type, if you want to apply different validation rules to different types of link, your function will have to switch on different kinds of link based on the base, target, and tag.

 ## Guidelines for writing validation rules